meefs/prvhash/README.md

 random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
 There are structural limits in this PRNG system which can be reached if there is only a small number of hashwords in the system.
-PRNG will continously produce non-repeating random sequences given external entropy input, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hashwords in the system, and the combinatorial capacity of the external entropy.
+PRNG will continuously produce non-repeating random sequences given external entropy input, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, and the number of hashwords in the system, and the combinatorial capacity of the external entropy.
 A way to increase the structural limit is to use the "fused" PRNG arrangement demonstrated in the `prvhash64s.h` file, which additionally